JoaquinMX/docucraft-monorepo/docucraft-app/DEPLOYMENT.md

 ### 3. Update the App Environment

-Set the `WORKER_URL` environment variable in your app deployment to point to your deployed worker URL.
+Set the `PUBLIC_WORKER_URL` environment variable in your app deployment to point to your deployed worker URL.

 ## Local Development